FranDeLio/Systems_Theory_Project/README.md

-This project is mostly about coming up with, and numerically solving the following system of ODEs:
+This project is mostly about coming up with, and numerically solving, the following system of ODEs:

 ```math
 \begin{bmatrix}